DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Related Works

 \subsection{Temporal-Spatial Geometry Consistency}

 Monocular camera geometry consistency mainly focuses on temporal continuity~\cite{wang2025diffusion,xue2025human,gao2020using,jia2020sentimem}. \cite{wu2025video} utilizes static point clouds to improve the video generation consistency of the diffusion transformer.
 In the training process, \cite{zhou2025stable} implements an M-in N-out architecture to recover missing images in temporal sequences.
 Meanwhile, \cite{you2024nvs} proposes a training-free pipeline to consistently generate high-quality novel views. \cite{baisyncammaster} implements a multi-view synchronization module to control the geometry consistency between two different views. \cite{kuang2024collaborative} implements mask attention to maintain consistency of the overlap region in the generation process.
 In the autonomous driving field, \cite{lu2024seeing} introduces decoupled attention to achieve efficient interaction and eventually keep temporal-spatial geometry consistency among 6-view cameras.
+Furthermore, to enhance 4D reconstruction stability, recent generative world models~\cite{hu2023gaia, wang2024drivedreamer} incorporate probabilistic state transitions.
+Additionally, integrating explicit spatial alignments~\cite{chen2024unimlvg} ensures robust multi-view video generation across complex driving scenarios.